-For decades the country of Burma has been essentially closed off to foreign investment, from much of the west anyways.
+For decades the country of Burma has been essentially closed off to foreign investment, from much of the west anyway.
 Make no mistake, Burma does have some wealth generated from exporting oil and natural gas to China, as well as illegal gem trades and other types of smuggling and trafficking activity.

-However, 2012 marks the first time when Burma will become ‘open’ to foreigners due to the country showing willingness to modernize and ease off the military dictatorship which has rocked the country for decades.
+However, 2012 marks the first time when Burma will become ‘open’ to foreigners due to the country showing a willingness to modernize and ease off the military dictatorship which has rocked the country for decades.

 Myanmar has incredible mineral, gas and gem deposits, cheap labor, and is located in a key strategic position in South East Asia.

 Invest in Myanmar is a highly attractive option for private equity funds, and funds of funds who are attracted by the proposition of high growth potential.
 While putting your money in Singapore or Hong Kong might be safer, doing business in Myanmar represents a chance to ride the wave of growth.

 The country is strategically located directly south of China, sandwiched between India and Bangladesh to the west and Thailand to the East.
 Certainly, the country is poised for growth, but does that mean you too should jump in on the game?

 Too early to tell.